benjaminfoo/Architect/docs/index.md

 - keybinds.cfg
 - Data\architect.pak

-### For Epic Store Users
+### Other
+As Im using the steam version I cant provide any details on using how to install and use the mod on the Epic Store or GoG -
-This will get updated soon - however, take a look at the posts section of this site - people using epic were also able to use this mod.
+however, take a look at the nexusmods page because many users reported to get the modification to work.
+See this [link](https://www.nexusmods.com/kingdomcomedeliverance/mods/958?tab=posts).

 ### Uninstall / Removal
 Its also safe to remove the mod at any time (if you've already created something within the game, without